Culture and Experience

 Kakunodate

-Sakura in Kakunodate
+Cherry blossoms in Kakunodate

-Origin of cherry- Shidarezakura cherry tree-
+The Origin of cherry- Shidarezakura-

 桜の由来-シダレザクラ編-

-Weeping Shidarezakura that beautifully colors the samurai residence
+Shidarezakura that beautifully decorate samurai residences

-It dates back to the feudal era about 360 years ago.
+It dates back to the feudal era, about 360 years ago.

-162 books are national natural monuments
+162 trees are national natural monuments

-Is there a variety called Shidarezakura?
+Is there no such thing as a Shidarezakura?

 Past flowering information